 If you want to dive deeply into the topic, here is a great guide written by Neville Medhora.

-If on this stage, you receive new concerns or your leads negotiate heavily pricing, it means they don't see the value.
+If at this stage, you receive new concerns or your leads negotiate heavily pricing, it means they don’t see the value.

 The last sales funnel stage is legal.